Linear Actuator

 If your kit includes a main controller frame mount or an auxiliary controller, slide the mount(s) onto the marked location(s).

 Mounts fit directly on the outer tubes.
-To mount on an inner tube, use two frame mount spacers.

 Secure each mount with two 1/4-20 x 1/4" set screws until snug.